-- (2) Clause 3.10(2) does not apply, and all adverse effects on an SNA must be managed instead in accordance with clause 3.10(3) and (4): - (a) if a new use or development is required for the purposes of any of the following; - (i) specific infrastructure that provides significant national or regional public benefit; or - (ii) mineral extraction that provides significant national public benefit that could not otherwise be achieved domestically; or - (iii) aggregate extraction that provides significant national or regional public benefit that could not otherwise be achieved domestically; and - (b) there is a functional or operational need for the new use or development to be in that particular location; and - (c) there are no practicable alternative locations for the new use, or development. - (3) Clause 3.10(2) does not apply, and all adverse effects on an SNA must be managed instead in accordance with clause 3.10(3) and (4), if: - (a) a new use or development is associated with a single dwelling on an allotment created before the commencement date; and - (b) there is no location within the existing allotment where a single residential dwelling and essential associated on-site infrastructure can be constructed in a manner that avoids the adverse effects specified in clause 3.10(2). - (4) Clause 3.10(2) does not apply to an SNA, and all adverse effects on the SNA must be managed instead in accordance with clause 3.10(3) and (4), or any other appropriate management approach, if: - (a) the use or development is for the purpose of maintaining or restoring an SNA (provided it does not involve the permanent destruction of significant habitat of indigenous biodiversity); or - (b) the use or development: - (i) is in an area of indigenous vegetation or habitat of indigenous fauna (other than an area managed under the Forests Act 1949) that was established and is managed primarily for a purpose other than the maintenance or restoration of indigenous biodiversity; and - (ii) the losses are necessary to meet that purpose. - (5) Clause 3.10 does not apply to adverse effects on an SNA: - (a) from any use or development required to address a very high risk to public health or safety; or
+- (1) Clause 3.10(2) does not apply, and any adverse effects on an SNA of a new subdivision, use or development must be managed in accordance with clause 3.10(3) and (4), if: - (a) the new subdivision, use or development is required for the purposes of any of the following: - (i) construction or upgrade (if the upgrade does not meet the requirements of clause 3.15(2)) of specified infrastructure that provides significant national or regional public benefit: - (ii) mineral extraction that provides significant national public benefit that could not otherwise be achieved using resources within New Zealand; but this subparagraph does not apply to any mineral extraction that is coal mining, and subparagraph (iv) applies instead:

+- (iii) aggregate extraction that provides significant national or regional public benefit that could not otherwise be achieved using resources within New Zealand: - (iv) the operation or expansion of any coal mine that was lawfully established before the commencement date (see clause 1.2); except that, after 31 December 2030, this exception applies only to such coal mines that extract coking coal; and - (b) there is a functional need or operational need for the new subdivision, use or development to be in that particular location; and - (c) there are no practicable alternative locations for the new subdivision, use or development. - (2) Clause 3.10(2) does not apply, and any adverse effects on an SNA of a new use or development must be managed in accordance with clause 3.10(3) and (4), if: - (a) the new use or development is associated with a single residential dwelling on an allotment created before the commencement date; and - (b) there is no practicable location within the allotment where a single residential dwelling and essential associated on-site infrastructure can be constructed in a manner that avoids the adverse effects specified in clause 3.10(2). - (3) If a new use or development is for the purpose of maintaining or restoring an SNA and does not involve the permanent destruction of significant habitat of indigenous biodiversity, clause 3.10(2) does not apply, and any adverse effects on the SNA must be managed: - (a) in accordance with clause 3.10(3) and (4); or - (b) under any alternative management approach that is consistent with the objectives, policies and methods developed for the purpose of clause 3.21. - (4) Clause 3.10(2) does not apply, and any adverse effects on an SNA of a new use or development must be managed in accordance with clauses 3.10(3) and (4), if the use or development: - (a) is in an area of indigenous vegetation or habitat of indigenous fauna (other than an area managed under the Forests Act 1949) that was established and is managed primarily for a purpose other than the maintenance or restoration of that indigenous biodiversity; and - (b) the loss of indigenous biodiversity values is necessary to meet that purpose. - (5) Clause 3.10(2) does not apply, and any adverse effects on an SNA of a new use or development must be managed in accordance with clause 3.10(3) and (4), if the use or development is an activity associated with the harvest of indigenous tree species from an SNA carried out in accordance with a forest management plan or permit under Part 3A of the Forests Act 1949, such as track clearance or timber storage, but not the harvesting of the trees itself (see clause 3.10(6)(e)).